Gamefreak2302/Huskycrates-Extension/README.md

 ## Notes
-  * Beginner in writing plugins, so can't tell how good it is for server performance
+  * "Beginner" in writing plugins, so can't tell how good it is for server performance
   * Only 1 author: Gamefreak_2302
   * Contact me in the [huskycrates discord](https://discord.gg/MUXdDmHQ4a)
   * following mods required:
     * [Huskycrates (2.0.0RC2-2.0.0RC3 tested)](https://ore.spongepowered.org/codeHusky/HuskyCrates)
     * [HuskyUI 0.6.0PRE4](https://ore.spongepowered.org/codeHusky/HuskyUI)
-  * This plugin is FREE , you can use it as much as you like and share it with anyone.
+  * This plugin is FREE , you can use it as much as you like and share it with anyone (without asking money for it).
   * Don't claim this plugin to be yours, copyright is a nasty law
   * Feeling into donating? donate to [huskycrates](https://ore.spongepowered.org/codeHusky/HuskyCrates) , it's their plugin that makes this possible.
+  * The memory game does not save yet, on close = key loss and chance loss
+  * Code does contain a lootbox class, which is not accessable (has bugg )
+  *